The Winterthur Library

 SCOPE AND CONTENT

-This collection consists of three groups of papers.
-The papers were created by the Rose Valley Association, the Rose Valley Press, and M. Hawley McLanahan.
+This collection consists of four groups of papers.
+The papers were created by the Rose Valley Association, the Rose Valley Press, and M. Hawley McLanahan, with some later photographs taken around 2000.

 The Rose Valley Press (RVP) items consist mainly of examples of their printing (which was actually done in Philadelphia) and over 100 line cuts (printing blocks of lines of type) used by the Press, from various publications.
 As well, there is a small amount of correspondence relating to the business of the Press.

-After papers relating to the RVA, the McLanahan group contains documents describing involvement in proposed or completed architectural projects.
+In addition to papers relating to the Rose Valley Association, the McLanahan group contains documents describing involvement in proposed or completed architectural projects.
 These projects include a bridge across the Hudson River designed by Gustav Lindenthal; the Flamingo Hotel at Alton Beach, Miami, Florida; the Miami [Florida] Aquarium (which includes virtually the only architectural drawings in the collection, and correspondence from John O. La Gorce of the National Geographic); and a proposed resort to be called "Overhanover" in New Hanover County, North Carolina (including correspondence from H. B. Wall, and a number of maps).
 The bridge and the resort were never built.
 The hotel was not built as designed because the bids were too high.
 The aquarium was built, but suffered a partial collapse.

 The McLanahan papers also include records of McLanahan's involvement in the Musical Art Club of Philadelphia (1916-1927), and papers documenting his importing European antiques.
-McLanahan was involved in settling Price's estate (which papers give some interesting information on Price), and the estate of Georges J. Demotte (the record of which is in the bound account books in Box 19).
+McLanahan was involved in settling Price's estate (which papers give some interesting information on Price), and the estate of art dealer Georges J. Demotte (the records of which are in the bound account books in Box 19).

 ORGANIZATION

-Rose Valley Association papers are found in Boxes 1-3, with oversized materials in Box 20 and in Map Case D. Rose Valley Press Papers are in Boxes 4-12, with oversized materials in Boxes 4A and 20.
-Hawley McLanahan papers are in Boxes 13-19.
-Miscellaneous materials relating to Rose Valley are in Box 21.
+Rose Valley Association papers (Series I) are found in Boxes 1-4, with oversized materials in Box 20 and in Map Case D. Rose Valley Press Papers (Series II) are in Boxes 4-12, with oversized materials in Boxes 4A and 20.
+M. Hawley McLanahan papers (Series III) are in Boxes 13-19.
+The photographs from circa 2000 and the scans of photos albums (Series IV) are in Boxes 18-A and 18-B.

 PROVENANCE